alexownejazayeri/100-days-of-code/projects/getting-hired/application-process/applying.md

 - Paths into software engineering roles
   - Self Study
-    - This is my path; going to take rejection until someone hires me.
+    - This is my path; going to take rejection until someone hires me!
     - If can't do this by the end of #100DaysOfCode then reassess
 - Getting first job
   - Don't play the numbers games